theotziol/Neural-FCM-Classifier/Readme.md

 3. [preprocessing.py](preprocessing.py): Contains the code for data preparation.
 4. [fcm_libr_tensorflow.py](fcm_libr_tensorflow.py): Contains the tensorflow code for FCM supportive functions such as sigmoid.

+### Next steps

+1. Our efforts are focused in providing a python tool that leverages Neural-FCM for FCM learning...
+Stay tuned for more...
+2. Neural-FCM learning for time series processing....

 ## License

 This project is licensed under the [MIT License](LICENSE.txt).